The Border-to-Border Broadband Development Grant Program intends to expand broadband service in Minnesota.

 On May 20, 2014, Governor Mark Dayton signed into law* the new Border-to-Border Broadband Development Grant Program.
 This $20 million grant program will be used to fund the build out of infrastructure to promote the expansion of broadband service to areas of the state that are unserved or underserved.

-The Office of Broadband Development at DEED is working to set up the grant program and application process.
-To ensure potential applicants have a preliminary understanding of the grant program and can start to make initial preparations, the office will make information available here as soon as practicable.
-Notification of significant updates will also be distributed by email; sign up at our Contact Us webpage.
+The Office of Broadband Development at DEED has set up the grant program and application process.
+Notification of significant updates will be distributed by email; sign up at our Contact Us webpage.

 *The actual language of the law: 2014 Minnesota Session Law, Chapter 312 -- HF 3172, Article 2 (funding) and Article 3 (grant program language).

 These are the legal requirements of the grant program.

 Eligible applicants include incorporated businesses and partnerships, political subdivisions, Indian tribes, Minnesota nonprofits organized under Minnesota Statutes Chapter 317A, cooperative associations organized under Chapter 308A or 308B, and limited liability corporations organized under Chapter 322B for the purpose of expanding broadband access.

 The infrastructure deployed must be able to support broadband service scalable to 100 Mbps download and upload.

 Applicants must document at least a 50% match, with additional points awarded for matching funds above 50%.